 EBT cash benefits is another name for TANF (Temporary Assistance for Needy Families), a government program that provides supplemental assistance for parents with children under the age of 18, pregnant women, and children 18 and under who serve as heads of household.
 You might have also heard this program referred to as “welfare”.
 Recipients of EBT cash benefits have a low or very low income, and are typically required to be engaged in work or work-related activities in order to receive cash benefits.
 Check out our comprehensive TANF guide for more information on eligibility requirements.

 The amount of EBT cash benefits you are eligible to receive will vary based on a number of factors.
-It will depend on the state you live in, the state you work in, your income level, and the size of your family.
+These include the state you live in, the state you work in, your income level, and the size of your family.
 Our guide on how to get EBT cash benefits includes more information on how much cash assistance you can expect to receive.

 While EBT cash benefits are typically added to the same purchasing cards as SNAP and WIC benefits, they are not the same thing.
 SNAP and WIC can only be used to purchase approved food and grocery items, while EBT cash benefits can be used for almost anything.